Multi-Statement Table Valued Function in SQL Server

 Let’s write Inline and multi-statement Table-Valued functions that return the following output.

 -- Inline Table Valued function: CREATE FUNCTION ILTVF_GetEmployees() RETURNS Table AS RETURN (SELECT ID, Name, Cast(DOB AS Date) AS DOB FROM Employee) -- Multi-statement Table Valued function: CREATE FUNCTION MSTVF_GetEmployees() RETURNS @Table Table (ID int, Name nvarchar(20), DOB Date) AS BEGIN INSERT INTO @Table SELECT ID, Name, Cast(DOB AS Date) FROM Employee Return End -- Calling the Inline Table Valued Function: SELECT * FROM ILTVF_GetEmployees() -- Calling the Multi-statement Table Valued Function: SELECT * FROM MSTVF_GetEmployees()

-What are the differences between Inline and multi-statement Table-valued function?
+What are the differences between the Inline and multi-statement Table-valued functions?

-- In an Inline Table Valued Function, the returns clause cannot contain the structure of the table that the function is going to return whereas in multi-statement table valued function we can define the structure of the table that the function is going to return.
+- In an Inline Table-Valued Function, the returns clause cannot contain the structure of the table that the function is going to return whereas in the multi-statement table-valued function we can define the structure of the table that the function is going to return.

-- Inline table-valued functions are better for performance than multi-statement table valued function.
-So, if the given task can be achieved using an inline table-valued function, then it always preferred to use Inline Table-valued Function over the multi-statement table valued function.
+- Inline table-valued functions are better for performance than the multi-statement table-valued function.
+So, if the given task can be achieved using an inline table-valued function, then it always preferred to use Inline Table-valued Function over the multi-statement table-valued function.

 SELECT * FROM dbo.ILTVF_GetEmployees()

 For the above function, Employee is the underlying database table.